marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Added a setting to change the location of the Configure button
 * FEATURE: Added the possibility to enter custom HTML for layers defined as "not a choice"
 * FEATURE: Added the possibility to order the images and menu items separately
 * TWEAK: Indicate when images are loading